microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Pass The URI Into The Webview

-With access to the toolkit package URI we can pass it into our webview context via a regular `<script>` tag like so:
+With access to the toolkit URI we can pass it into our webview context via a regular `<script>` tag like so:

 ```typescript
 function getWebviewContent(webview: vscode.Webview, extensionUri: vscode.Uri) {